lukro/bib2html-text/README.md

 ###Creating a Request on the Client Machine:
 1. Start the client.jar.
 2. Add the necessary files on the left hand side:
-    1. Add on or more BIB files
+    1. Add one or more BIB files
     2. Optionally, you can add some templates and CSL files.
 If not specified, the standard csl and template is used.
 3. Enter the IP address of the Server on the right hand side and connect to it.
 If the Server runs on the same machine, you don not have to specify an IP Address.
 4. Set your secret key.